Front-End vs. Back-End Development: Which Path Will Skyrocket Your Career in 2024?

 Exploring Career Paths

-1. UI/UX Designer: Focuses on user interface and experience design, often collaborating closely with front-end developers.2.
-Front-End Developer: Specialises in building and maintaining the visual aspects of websites and applications.
+1. UI/UX Designer: Focuses on user interface and experience design, often collaborating closely with front-end developers.

 3. Full-Stack Developer: Involves working on both front-end and back-end tasks, providing versatility and broader skill application.